Southern-Exposure-Seed-Exchange/Zencart-Bootstrap-Theme/README.md

 Some of ZenCart's default functionality has been changed in this theme:

 * Removed all Banners.
 Any Banners added via ZenCart's Admin will not show up.
+* There is no left column.
+Instead, any sideboxes set to display in the left column will take up 1/3 of a row in the footer.